 From the moment they first feed their new bundle of joy, all parents want to make sure their baby is well nourished.
-And while science and experts both agree that breast milk is the gold standard for infant nutrition, if moms cannot or choose not to feed their baby breast milk, then they should have the best alternative possible.
+And science and experts both agree that breast milk is the best nutrition for infants.
+In fact, the World Health Organization promotes exclusive breastfeeding during the first six months of life, where possible, and continued breastfeeding up to and beyond two years of age.
+But, if moms cannot or choose not to feed their baby breast milk, then they should have the best and safest alternative possible – infant formula.

-For more than a century, researchers and scientists have made this their goal as they work to improve the nutrition and benefits of infant formulas available to consumers.
-These experts study the thousands of individual components that make breast milk so special — and each discovery helps them make formula safer and more beneficial for babies’ developing bodies.
+For nearly a century, researchers and scientists have made this their goal as they work to improve the nutrition and benefits of infant formulas available to parents.
+These experts study the thousands of individual components that make breast milk so special — and each discovery helps them make formula safer and more beneficial for growing and developing babies.

 Leading Discoveries in Infant Formula